microsoft/AzureTRE/workspaces/vanilla/README.md

 ### Either install using the makefile

-3. Run `make vanilla-workspace-porter-build`
+3. Run `make workspaces-vanilla-porter-build`

-4. Run `make vanilla-workspace-porter-install`
+4. Run `make workspaces-vanilla-porter-install`

 ### Or install using porter